andreaspencer/note-taker/README.md

 * created functions to create save and delete notes
 * used json information from user to save to the page

+#### Installation
+* copy git hub repo link
+* open terminal and git clone repo link to an area of your computer you can easily navigate to
+    - type cd note-taker in the terminal
+    - type code . to open project file in VS code

 #### Screenshot
 ![screenshot](/images/screenshot.png)